-Figure 4 clearly shows the existence of a trend of medial thicness decline with aging, and that this decline is more pronounced in women than in men.
+Figure 4 clearly shows the existence of a trend of medial thickness decline with aging, and that this decline is more pronounced in women than in men.

-The total average thickness of the tunica adventitia in all subjects was $309.37 \pm 104.81\mu$ m (Table 3; Figure 5).
-The average thickness of the adventitia was significantly higher in all examined men than in women (p=0.031).
-Compared to age groups, the thickness of the adventitia in men compared to women was significantly higher in Group 1 and 4.
+The total average thickness of the tunica adventitia in all subjects was $309.37 \pm 104.81 \,\mu m$ (Table 3; Figure 5).
+The average thickness of the adventitia was significantly higher in all examined men than in women (p = 0.031).
+Compared with age groups, the thickness of the adventitia in men compared to women was significantly higher in Group 1 and Group 4.
 The overall average thickness of the adventitia of all subjects in Group 1 was significantly lower than in all other age groups.
-In the examined men, the average thickness of the adventitia in Group 1 was significantly lower than in Group 2, 3 and 4.
+In the examined men, the average thickness of the adventitia in Group 1 was significantly lower than in Groups 2, 3, and 4.
 In women, the thickness of the adventitia in Group 1 was significantly lower than in all other age groups.
 There were no significant differences between the other age groups of women.

-Regression analysis confirmed a significant association between adventitia thickness, age and sex.
-Each year of age was associated with an increase in adventitia thickness of 1.882 μ m (p<0.001).
-In examined women, the thickness of the adventitia was 28.441 μ m (p=0.022) less than in men.
+Regression analysis confirmed a significant association between adventitia thickness, age, and sex.
+Each year of age was associated with an increase in adventitia thickness of $1.882 \mu m$ (p < 0.001).
+In examined women, the thickness of the adventitia was $28.441 \mu m$ (p = 0.022) lower than in men.
 In Figure 6, it can be seen that the trend of increasing the thickness of the adventitia with aging is somewhat more pronounced in women than in men.